 Particularly, these software components will have to be built following proven architectural practices, will have to communicate with each other through clearly defined application programming interfaces (APIs) and will have to be integrated as much as possible in a reusable form.
 A set of portable, interoperable, and properly abstracted functional components for a specific scope, which is sometimes called "framework", is a useful tool to develop an advanced system.
 Integrated APIs play an important role in frameworks to facilitate faster development of products, solutions or projects within the specified scope.
 These frameworks should also follow precise rules and definitions that would enable their reusability and hence reduce the overall cost of such advanced systems.

 Today, software components usage is not limited only to content distribution services.
 There are many types of services such as integrated broadcast-broadband services, multiple device presentation and synchronization services, user-generated content services, social TV, etc. These services will enable better interactivity, accessibility and usability.
-This in turn leads to the same need for well-defined and well-organized software architecture.
+This in turn leads to the same need for well-defined and well-organized software architectures.

-The software architecture described above stands on the fact that a detailed knowledge and ability to control each API is of great importance; indeed, since some APIs can grow to take control of and supersede other APIs, and since even only one of such closed APIs in an otherwise open set-top box and/or digital receiver makes the entire box a closed environment, the control of practically all of the key APIs is of paramount importance.
+The software architectures described above stands on the fact that a detailed knowledge and ability to control each API is of great importance; indeed, since some APIs can grow to take control of and supersede other APIs, and since even only one of such closed APIs in an otherwise open set-top box and/or digital receiver makes the entire box a closed environment, the control of practically all of the key APIs is of paramount importance.
 It is of course also highly desirable that the specified APIs should conform to accessible published standards, e.g. ITU-T Recommendations, rather than to proprietary standards, and that they should incorporate well-defined mechanisms for adding extensions.

 A further purpose of defining these software architectures, frameworks and APIs is to enable service operators to deploy advanced set-top boxes and/or digital receivers, while ensuring their ability to keep costs low, choose among flexible architectures, maintain a multi-vendor modular environment, and obviate the need to compromise on features and functionality.

-It is thus important and urgent that APIs, frameworks and the overall software architecture used in the advanced content distribution services and next generation set-top boxes and/or digital receivers, be studied and specified to conform to the operating requirements delineated above.
+It is thus important to study the APIs, the frameworks and the overall software architectures used for advanced content distribution services in next generation set-top boxes and/or digital receivers.
+These items should be specified to conform to the operating requirements delineated above.

 E.2 Question